Quantitative Sciences Major

 The QSS major is rigorous, yet accessible to students of all academic interests and mathematical backgrounds.
 You’re not expected to have a mathematical background beyond algebra and calculus when you first enroll.

 The QSS Major Checklist details what coursework is required to complete the B.S.
-Tracks with no specific course requirements use this checklist and include:
+Use this checklist for:

 - East Asian Studies